 Professional Development Committee

-The Negotiating Committee is an ad-hoc Committee Chaired by the Vice President Collective Agreement and Grievance who is also CUPFA’s Chief Negotiator.
+The Negotiations Committee is an ad-hoc Committee chaired by the Vice President Collective Agreement and Grievance who is also CUPFA’s Chief Negotiator.
 The Negotiating Committee coordinates all activities, presentations, and submissions of Articles in the CUPFA Collective Agreement to our employer during contract negotiations.
 The “Nego Team” will ensure communications about the progress of negotiations is sent to the membership through CUPFA News and with Nego News.

 CUPFA Advisory Council